lilstav/lilstav/windows_10_lite.md

 3.2/2 Installation guide in 3 simple steps
 3.Online account is now valide as option*
 *if the internet connection is not available
-4.All windows 10 privacy settings put in one row
+4.All windows 10 privacy settings in one row

 [Windows]
 Task bar / notification / start have the same/close colors